attrill20/FPLFixtureCalendar/README.md

 - stats (contains a list of match facts that affect points of a player.
 It consists of goals_scored, assists, own_goals, penalties_saved, penalties_missed, yellow_cards, red_cards, saves, bonus, and bps data)

 3. Player's Detailed Data (Full URL: https://fantasy.premierleague.com/api/element-summary/{element_id}/)
-- fixtures (remaining fixtures)
-- history (previous fixtures and match stats)
-- history_past (previous season stats)
+- fixtures (remaining fixtures), history (previous fixtures and match stats), history_past (previous season stats)

 4. Gameweek Live Data (Full URL: https://fantasy.premierleague.com/api/event/{event_id}/live/)
-- id (refers to element id from bootstrap-static)
-- stats (player match stats)
-- explain (breakdown of player's points)
+- id (refers to element id from bootstrap-static), stats (player match stats), explain (breakdown of player's points)

-5. Manager / User Basic Information (Full URL: https://fantasy.premierleague.com/api/entry/{manager_id}/)
+5. Manager Basic Information (Full URL: https://fantasy.premierleague.com/api/entry/{manager_id}/)
+- name, id, info, joined, team name, team value, leagues

-6. Manager / User's History (Full URL: https://fantasy.premierleague.com/api/entry/{manager_id}/history/)
+6. Manager's History (Full URL: https://fantasy.premierleague.com/api/entry/{manager_id}/history/)
+- previous GWs, chips used, past seasons

 7. Classic League Standings (Full URL: https://fantasy.premierleague.com/api/leagues-classic/{league_id}/standings)
+- league, standings, new entries

 8. My Team (Full URL: https://fantasy.premierleague.com/api/my-team/{manager_id}/)
-- picks (a list of players you have picked in your team)
-- chips (list of unused chips)
-- transfers (recent transfer information)
+- picks (a list of players you have picked in your team), chips (list of unused chips), transfers (recent transfer information)

-9.
+9. Manager's Team Per Gameweek
+- automatic_subs, entry_history, picks

-10.
+10. Event Status
+- Shows when bonus / league tables etc have been processed

-11.
+11. Dream Team
+- highest scoring team and overall star of the GW

-12.
+12. Set Piece Taker Notes
+- Looks to be handwritten notes on team's set piece takers

+Won't do anything with this data right now, but very interesting to have more information on how the API can be utilised.
+Started learning about SQL on the course today, so intrigued to see how that could possibly be implemeented into this project in the future too.
+A good day!